greg-raven/Uncommon-Sense/_posts/2011-06-20-real-threats-within.md

 ---
-title: 'The real threat we face'
+title: "The real threat we face"
 layout: post
 categories:
 - culture